 Renee Henze, Global Marketing and Commercial Development Director, DuPont Biomaterials

 My fervent hope is that the change will manifest itself in a collective acceleration towards greater sustainability and transparency practices across markets, geographies and products.
 For the fashion industry, we’re starting to see hints of how this may transpire.
 At the beginning of the supply chain, we’re seeing an even more rapid increase in interest for new, sustainable materials.
 Coupled with that interest, our brand partners are seeing validation from the market for products that incorporate the best performance with the most efficient, sustainable feedstocks.
-The forced slowdown has given mills and brands the chance to re-evaluate their sourcing strategies with a piqued interest in new materials that adhere to the principles of the circular economy and a heightened insistence on transparency.
+The forced slowdown has given mills and brands the chance to re-evaluate their sourcing strategies, with a piqued interest in new materials that adhere to the principles of the circular economy and a heightened insistence on transparency.
 We’re seeing a rapidly emerging consumer preference for well-being, assurance, trust and comfort directly translate back into our fashion supply chain.
-In addition to producing higher quality, durable products that are less disposable, I believe that both beginning and end-of-life solutions for textiles will become mandatory if not by regulation, by brand policy or consumer insistence.
+In addition to producing higher quality, durable products that are less disposable, I believe that both beginning and end-of-life solutions for textiles will become mandatory – if not by regulation, then by brand policy or consumer insistence.

 Thimo Schwenzfeier, Show Director, Neonyt

-What we all felt in our personal lives as well as on the business side is that the people’s sentiment towards sustainability has changed and that there is a deeper engagement with the issue.
-I think that was a long overdue and very important step towards a more sustainable textile industry consumers are changing their behavior which results in more pressure on companies to change their way of manufacturing.
-And in order to become fully sustainable, we need to map the entire value chain and thus identify opportunities to limit negative environmental and social impacts of the textile industry and the same time put a spotlight on accountability and transparency.
+What we all felt in our personal lives, as well as on the business side, is that the people’s sentiment towards sustainability has changed and that there is a deeper engagement with the issue.
+I think that was a long overdue and very important step towards a more sustainable textile industry; consumers are changing their behavior, which results in more pressure on companies to change their way of manufacturing.
+And in order to become fully sustainable, we need to map the entire value chain and thus identify opportunities to limit the negative environmental and social impacts of the textile industry and, at the same time, put a spotlight on accountability and transparency.

 Jose Pinto, CEO, Lemon Jelly

-The tendency for simpler, minimalist and versatile products that also reflect a care for the arth's resources is not only a request from consumers but also a necessity for more functional products, facilitating its recyclable facet.
+The tendency for simpler, minimalist and versatile products that also reflect a care for the Earth's resources is not only a request from consumers but also a necessity for more functional products, facilitating its recyclable facet.
 There is a need for products with style but mostly purpose.
-And it's time to make a difference, to investigate and create new raw materials that bring less impact to the environment and to reduce waste from production.
+And it's time to make a difference, to investigate and create new raw materials that bring less impact to the environment, and to reduce waste from production.

-And digital has never been so strong our awareness that the people behind each brand and cause are the key to pump energy, creativity and innovation to the future.
+And although digital has never been so strong, the same is also true of our awareness that the people behind each brand and cause are the key to pump energy, creativity and innovation into the future.
 It's time to come closer than ever to our suppliers and customers, to work in unison, to act together to achieve something meaningful.

-With this in mind we have developed a new biobased material and continue to take action with our Wasteless Act and Closing the Loop initiative where our waste is taken into account and our products are able to reintegrate the production of new shoes.
+With this in mind, we have developed a new biobased material and continue to take action with our Wasteless Act and Closing the Loop initiative, where our waste is taken into account and our products are able to reintegrate the production of new shoes.

 Bernd Hausmann, Founder & CEO, Glore

 The fast fashion industry unmasked itself once again during the Covid-19 shutdown.
 It was shocking to see that companies canceled orders in production countries and put textile workers into existential hardship.
 In our communication, we should always work out what makes sustainable fashion different.
-Our values are based on human rights and sustainability and not on pure profit maximization.
+Our values are based on human rights and sustainability, and not on pure profit maximization.
 Every brand can immediately switch to sustainable materials, but no multinational corporation can manage to operate sustainably and act out of inner conviction.